 SMA Type 1, also known as Floppy Baby Syndrome, severe Infantile Spinal Muscular Atrophy

-Typically a life expectancy of 2 years is given, however we are seeing changes since the introduction of the treatment Spinraza - Please see the SMA Trust's
+Typically a life expectancy of 2 years is given, however we are seeing changes since the introduction of the treatment Nusinersen - Please see the SMA UK's

 Website for more details on this drug, and the trials that have taken place.